Protection

 The shell of a sea turtle provides protection from predators.

 A suit of armor, crafted for a knight and their mount to wear as protection from potential enemies.

 Safety equipment and supervisor instructions at a construction site to provide protection to workers.

 The image of a padlock superimposed over a circuit board pattern symbolizes internal protections in a computer system.

-Consumer protection laws often mandate the posting of informative notices, such as this one which appears in all automotive repair shops in California.
+Consumer protection laws often mandate the posting of informative notices, such as this one which appears in automotive repair shops in California.